Honors Capstone Project

 This project, ultimately, represents an exploration and development of my own abilities to reconcile the existing cultural implications of a place, the aesthetic inspiration I have found in my travels abroad, the methodologies of biophilic design and the strategies of sustainable design, and an imagining of what home can truly be.
 The final product is a building designed from the ground up, and from the inside out, with all of these considerations in mind—and, most importantly, the consideration for the health and happiness of the people who might someday occupy it.

 Fanning, Colin E., "The B Street Residence Biophilic Design and the Colorado Home" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 422.

 Creative Commons License